 Live copepods are small crustaceans that can be used as live food for saltwater aquarium fishes, corals and other invertebrates.

-Almost any marine aquarium will benefit from the addition of copepods, but aquariums with mandarin fish, anthias and seahorses may well require the regular addition of copepods for optimal results.
-Aquarists that maintain a refugium as a part of their overall system should definitely add copepods directly to their refugium on a regular basis.
+Almost any marine aquarium will benefit from the addition of copepods, but aquariums with mandarin fish, anthias and seahorses may require regular copepods for optimal results.
+Aquarists that maintain a refugium as part of their overall system should regularly add copepods to their refugium.

-To add them to your system, simply pour the pouch directly into the aquarium on the day of delivery.
-You can use a sieve which is available in our store if you require one.
+To add them to your system, pour the pouch directly into the aquarium on the day of delivery.
+You can use a sieve available in our store if you require one.

-If a refugium is present, it may be best to add at least some of the copepods to the refugium where they will not be eaten.
+If a refugium is present, add some copepods to the refugium, where they will not be eaten.
 If no refugium is present, you may add all of the copepods directly to the sump (consider shutting off the protein skimmer for a time if one is present).
 If the system does not have a refugium or a sump, consider adding at least some of the copepods when the aquarium lights are off on the day of delivery.

-We do not recommend storing live copepods once they arrive as we do not guarantee live foods after the delivery date.
-(Live copepods should be decanted on the day of delivery).
+We do not recommend storing live copepods once they arrive, as we do not guarantee live foods after delivery.
+(Live copepods should be fed on the day of delivery).

-We stock Harpacticoids copepods (Tigriopus Californicus) which are the most commonly available copepods on the market today.
+We stock Harpacticoids copepods (Tigriopus Californicus), the most commonly available copepods on the market today.
 They are substrate-dwelling copepods ("benthic" copepods).
-They feed on micro algae, detritus and even flake fish food.
+They feed on microalgae, detritus and even flake fish food.
 Some harpacticoids are cannibalistic and will eat other copepods if no other food source is present in the aquarium.
 Because of its size and abundance, this species of copepod (Tigriopus Californicus) is regarded as the insect of the sea.
-This creature is generally very small, from 1-3 mm in size as adults.
+This creature is generally tiny, from 1-3 mm in size, as adults.

 Over time, the population of the copepods in your aquarium will decline as they are grazed by the corals, anemones, fish and shrimp in the tank.

-Adding copepods to your aquarium will help corals enormously as they expand their feeding tentacles out at night.
-A wide range of small fishes from mandarin fish, wrasses & scooter blennies will be plump and seemingly always on the prowl for the next bite.
+Adding copepods to your aquarium will help corals enormously as they expand their feeding tentacles at night.
+A wide range of small fishes, from mandarin fish, wrasses & scooter blennies, will be plump and seemingly always on the prowl for the next bite.
 Nuisance microalgae will be under tight control.
 There will be a significant reduction in the accumulation of detritus.
 Live rock and sand will have an overall cleaner appearance.